RobbeDGreef/carbon-ir/README.md

 you don't have to worry about allocating variables and carbon will handle all register allocation and spills for you.

+For all the other operations and info check the operations.md in the docs folder

 ## Usage
 The most basic usage of carbon would be: